Isospin Pomeranchuk effect and the entropy of collective excitations in twisted bilayer graphene

-We propose that a similar mechanism underlies the observed behavior in twisted bilayer graphene for $-1.5\lesssim \nu_0\lesssim -1$.
-In this scenario, the IU Fermi liquid state has lower ground state energy than the IF$_3$ phase, but the fluctuating moments of the IF$_3$ state endow it with a large entropy at elevated temperature.
-The transition is thus between a Fermi liquid for $T<T^*$ and the fluctuating remnants of the IF$_3$ phase for $T>T^*$ (see Fig. \ref{fig:3}a).
-The characteristic temperature scale at which these moments begin to fluctuate strongly, giving rise to a large entropy, is given by the isospin stiffness, which we denote $\rho_\mathrm{s}$.
-This scale describes the bandwidth of the collective excitations of the spin, valley, and carbon sublattice degrees of freedom~\cite{bultinck_ground_2019} (see Fig. \ref{fig:3}b), and has been calculated numerically to be $\rho_\mathrm{s}\approx 1$ meV\cite{khalaf_charged_2020,wu_collective_2020}.
-Combined with the expectation that ground state energies differ by similar energy scales, an entropically driven transition in the few Kelvin regime is highly plausible.
+The apparent duality between $B_\parallel$- and $T$- dependent transport is suggestive of an entropically driven transition at finite temperature.
+In this scenario, the unpolarized Fermi liquid state has lower ground state energy than the IF$_3$ phase near $\nu=-1$, but the fluctuating moments of the IF$_3$ state make it entropically favorable at elevated temperature.
+The characteristic temperature scale at which these moments begin to fluctuate strongly, giving rise to a large isospin entropy, is given by the stiffness of the collective excitations of the spin, valley, and carbon sublattice degrees of freedom~\cite{bultinck_ground_2019}, which numerical calculations find to be in the few meV range\cite{khalaf_charged_2020,wu_collective_2020,khalaf_soft_2020,kumar_lattice_2020}.
+Combined with the expectation that ground state energies differ by similar energy scales, an entropically driven transition in the $\sim 10$ K regime is highly plausible.